gggeek/pinba_php/README.md

 ## Running tests

-The recommended way to run the library test suite is via the provided Docker containers.
+The recommended way to run the library's test suite is via the provided Docker containers and the corresponding Docker Compose configuration.
-A handy shell script is available that simplifies usage of Docker.
+A handy shell script is available that simplifies usage of Docker and Docker Compose.

 The full sequence of operations is: